baijidhossain/perfex-crm-sms-net-bd-module/README.md

    - Log in to your Perfex CRM admin panel.
    - Navigate to `Setup` > `Modules`.
    - Click on the `Upload Module` button.
-   - Upload the `smsapi.zip` file you downloaded in step 1.
+   - Upload the `smsnetbd.zip` file you downloaded in step 1.

 3. **Activate the Module**